 “Our culture is steeped in a kind of pop psychology whose obsessive question is Are you happy?…Questions about happiness generally assume that we know what a happy life looks like.
 Happiness is often described as the result of having a great many ducks lined up in a row—spouse, offspring, private property, erotic experiences—even though a millisecond of reflection will bring to mind countless people who have all those things and are still miserable.”

-The longest essay in the collection is on silence, a topic Solnit has addressed in earlier works.
-As with the two earlier works, it is chock-full of wisdom and perspective that needs a wider audience.
+The longest essay in the third book in the collection — The Mother of All Questions — is on silence, a topic Solnit has addressed in earlier works.
+As with the two earlier works, this collection is chock-full of wisdom and perspective that needs a wider audience.

 I love her ending to the first essay, because it touches on so much of what Solnit’s writing has brought to my thinking (and hopefully, my actions).
 The story is told about a time when she was speaking as part of a tour around her book Wanderlust.